cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 ## Zone Ids

-Zone Ids are identifiers of EC keys used for matching Zones to keys.
+Zone Ids are identifiers of EC keys used for matching Zones to cryptographic keys.
 The current format is 8 bytes "begin tag" + 16 symbols a-zA-Z. For example: `DDDDDDDDzxzXVyBBaNclkgPS` where `DDDDDDDD` is "begin tag" and `zxzXVyBBaNclkgPS` is unique key identifier.

 Learn more about [Zones](/acra/security-controls/zones/).